icecoredynasty/icecoredynasty.github.io/_posts/2026-09-25-one-step-closer.md

 categories:
 - league
 date: 2026-09-25
-excerpt: One step closer.
-The rosters have had time to settle, the first moves are behind us, and now it is time to take a preseason look at all twenty IceCore franchises.
+excerpt: The rosters have had time to settle, the first moves are behind us, and now it is time to take a preseason look at all twenty IceCore franchises.
 featured: true
 image: /assets/images/journal/one-step-closer.jpg
 label: PREVIEW